-The Broadcast TWT ID subfield is present if the Broadcast subfield in the Control subfield has a value of 1, otherwise (#6358) the Broadcast TWT ID subfield is not present.
+Figure 9-859yy – Broadcast TWT Info subfield format

+The Broadcast TWT Persistence subfield indicates the number of Beacon Intervals during which the Broadcast TWT SPs corresponding to this broadcast TWT Paramete set are present.
+The number of Beacon Intervals during which the Broadcast TWT SPs are present is equal to the value in the Broadcast TWT Persistence subfield plus 1, except that the value of 7 indicates that the Broadcast TWT SPs are present for every beacon interval, until explicitly terminated.

 Within a TWT element that includes a TWT setup command value of Request TWT, Suggest TWT or Demand TWT, the Broadcast TWT ID, if present, indicates a specific Broadcast TWT in which the transmitting STA is requesting to participate.
 Within a TWT element that includes a TWT setup command value of Accept TWT, Alternate TWT, Dictate TWT or Reject TWT, the Broadcast TWT ID, if present, indicates a specific Broadcast TWT for which the transmitting STA is providing TWT parameters.
-Within a TWT element that includes a TWT setup command value of TWT Grouping, the Broadcast subfield is 0 and the Broadcast TWT ID, (#6359) is not present.
+Within a TWT element that includes a TWT setup command value of TWT Grouping, the Broadcast subfield is 0 and the Broadcast TWT ID (#6359) is not present.
 The value 0 in the Broadcast TWT ID subfield indicates the special broadcast TWT whose membership corresponds to all STAs that are members of the BSS corresponding to the BSSID of the management frame carrying the TWT element.

 Change the 22nd and subsequent two paragraphs as follows:

-(#5768)(#6089) When transmitted by a TWT requesting STA,(#5768)(#6089) the TWT Channel field contains a bitmap indicating which channel the STA requests to use as a temporary primary channel during a TWT SP.
-When transmitted by a TWT responding STA,(#5768)(#6089) the TWT Channel field contains a bitmap indicating which channel the TWT requesting STA is allowed to use as a temporary channel during the TWT SP.
+When transmitted by a TWT requesting STA that is not an S1G STA, the TWT Channel field is reserved.(#5768)(#6089) When transmitted by a TWT requesting STA that is an S1G STA,(#5768)(#6089) the TWT Channel field contains a bitmap indicating which channel the STA requests to use as a temporary primary channel during a TWT SP.
+When transmitted by a TWT responding STA that is an S1G STA,(#5768)(#6089) the TWT Channel field contains a bitmap indicating which channel the TWT requesting STA is allowed to use as a temporary channel during the TWT SP.
 Each bit in the bitmap corresponds to one minimum width channel for the band in which the TWT responding STA's associated BSS is currently operating, with the least significant bit corresponding to the lowest numbered channel of the operating channels of the BSS. (#6360)The minimum width channel is equal to the SST Channel Unit field of the SST Operation element if such an element has been previously received or is equal to 1 MHz for a BSS with a BSS primary channel width of 1 MHz and 2 MHz for a BSS with a BSS primary channel width of 2 MHz if no such element has been previously received from the AP to which the SST STA is associated.
 A value of 1 in a bit position in the bitmap transmitted by a TWT requesting STA means that operation with that channel as the primary channel is requested during a TWT SP.
 A value of 1 in a bit position in the bitmap transmitted by a TWT responding STA means that operation with that channel as the primary channel is allowed during the TWT SP.
-The TWT Channel field is not present when the TWT (#7184)Broadcast field has the value 1.
+The TWT Channel field is not present when the (#7184)Broadcast field has the value 1.